FindAd3s/FindAd3s/README.md

 - 👋 Hi, I’m Adrian or @FindAd3s on Github
-- 👀 I’m interested in programming (duh) in Python, Swift, C, and C++
+- 👀 I’m interested in programming in Python, Swift, C, and C++
 - 🌱 I’m currently learning how to utilize Emotion Recognition in an application
 - 💞️ I’m looking to collaborate on more projects in the future
 - 📫 You could reach me through my email at findad3s@gmail.com